-Hi, I’m Matt, a learning experience designer and product manager for Trilogy Education Services.
-Previously, I’ve been fortunate enough to contribute to a range of clients — from startups to Fortune 100 companies— in a range of industries such as FinTech, EdTech, and Payroll Services.
+Hi, I’m Matt, a product director for Trilogy Education Services.
+Previously, I’ve been fortunate to contribute to a range of clients — from startups to Fortune 100 companies— in a range of industries such as FinTech, EdTech, and Payroll Services.
 Some of my work has been referenced by corporate learning and development thought leaders and published in academic journals.
-I graduated from New York University’s Digital Media Design for Learning program and taught at NYU as an adjunct professor in design thinking for healthcare.
+I graduated from New York University’s Digital Media Design for Learning program and later taught at NYU as an adjunct professor in design thinking for healthcare.
 I enjoy building teams and products and fighting for what’s best for the learner.

 PRESS and PUBLICATIONS

 Context is expensive, no matter how you pay for it.
 But it’s worth it every time.

 Offsites are attractive for the obvious reasons —minimal distractions, team bonding, change of scenery, visiting friends after work — but they can easily dissolve into a sitcom-worthy wayfinding expedition if you’re not careful.

 Jim Cramer brings on 2U CEO Christopher Paucek to hear about the education platform’s $750 million acquisition of Trilogy Education Services and expanding its online program to 68 institutions.

 An interprofessional team of nurse educators, simulation experts, information technology specialists, and nursing informatics graduate students collaborated on the simulation design.
 The results of this project support the need to develop innovative learning strategies to facilitate nursing students’ understanding of the relevance of evidence-based practiceresearch to improve patient outcomes.